Run1e/AHK-Object-Oriented-GUIs/docs/documentation.rst

      Deletes one or all rows.

      :param Row: If blank all rows are deleted, otherwise the row number specified.

-  .. function:: RowCount()

-     Get the amount of rows.

-	:return: Row count of the listview.

-  .. function:: ColumnCount()

-     Get the amount of columns.

-     :return: Column count of the listview.

-  .. function:: SelectedCount()

-     Get the amount of currently selected rows.

      :return: Selected row count of the listview.